 Students must register for their chosen dissertation (SD4.1 or LD4.1) or project (SP4.1) during the term before the start of the academic year in which they are to submit it.
-SD4.1 and SP4.1 are taken over a term and a half.
+SD4.1 and SP4.1 are taken over two terms.
 LD4.1 is taken over all three terms.
 There are strict requirements governing preparation of the dissertations & projects, summarised by the following tables.

-Timing

-Beginning of May of 'Year 2' of

-DipHE (as prompted by the

-Dissertations Co-ordinator)

-May (or earlier) of 'Year 2' of

-DipHE (precise deadline to be set by

-Dissertations Co-ordinator and

-notified to students)

-Soon after above deadline

-Before the end of Term 3 (precise

-deadline to be set by the

-Dissertations Co-ordinator and

-notified to students)

-During visit to attend meeting of

-Assessment Board

-as been given by External Examiner

-For dissertations in the first half of

-the year, midway through Term 2;

-for dissertations in the second half of

-the year, about three weeks before

-the College Coursework Deadline in

-Term 3 (precise deadline to be set by

-the Dissertations Co-ordinator and

-notified to students)
+Action Required Timing Student to discuss module options for 'BA year' with tutor (where applicable); student then registers for all modules for BA year, including any dissertation or project Student writes to Dissertations Co-ordinator Beginning of May of 'Year 2' of DipHE (as prompted by the Dissertations Co-ordinator) May (or earlier) of 'Year 2' of DipHE stating 1. subject area (as specific as possible) 2.
+SD4.1/SP4.1 (and in which terms) or LD4.1 Dissertations Co-ordinator assigns potential (precise deadline to be set by Dissertations Co-ordinator and notified to students) Soon after above deadline supervisor (confirmed when proposal is approved) and informs student Student initiates contact with supervisor, to produce formal proposal.
+The proper form should used - available on the College Intranet.
+The student submits the proposal to the Academic Registrar, complete with supervisor's comments and signature Before the end of Term 3 (precise deadline to be set by the Dissertations Co-ordinator and notified to students) External Examiners scrutinise proposals and return comments and/or approval of the proposal During visit to attend meeting of Assessment Board Student works on dissertation/project once approva Examiner I has been given by External SD4.1 and SP4.1 submission deadlines About two weeks before the College Coursework Deadline in Term 2 (precise deadline to be set by the Dissertations Co-ordinator and notified to students)

-About three weeks before the
+LD4.1 submission deadline About three weeks before the

 College Coursework Deadline in

-Term 3 (precise deadline to be set by
+Term 3 (precise deadline to be set

-the Dissertations Co-ordinator and
+by the Dissertations Co-ordinator

-notified to students)
+and notified to students)

-It may be permitted for a student to swap from the long dissertation (LD4.1) to the short dissertation (SD4.1) plus one module up until the end of the second teaching week of Term 3 (if all necessary conditions are met); equally, it may be permitted for student to swap from the short dissertation plus one module to the long dissertation up until the end of the second teaching week of the term in which the additional module is being taken (if all necessary conditions are met).
+It may be permitted for a student to swap from the Long Dissertation (LD4.1) to the Short Dissertation (SD4.1) plus one module provided that the change in registration is finalised (including, at the discretion of the Dissertations Co-ordinator, complete approval of the revised dissertation proposal) before the end of the second teaching week of Term 2.
+Equally, it may be permitted for a student to swap from the Short Dissertation plus one module to the Long Dissertation up until the end of the second teaching week of Term 2 if all necessary conditions are met, (including, at the discretion of the Dissertations Co-ordinator, complete approval of the revised dissertation proposal).
+Students may also be permitted to swap from the Short Dissertation to another module entirely, as long as they do so by the end of Term 1.